ircdocs/modern-irc/index.md

 ### Parameters

 Parameters (or 'params') are extra pieces of information added to the end of a message.
 These parameters generally make up the 'data' portion of the message.
 The meaning of specific parameters changes for every single message.

+Older IRC protocol specifications explicitly limited the number of parameters to 15.
+However, today some clients and servers may return as many parameters as can fit in the message length limit.
+When sending parameters, try to send a max of 15 to not break older software.
+When receiving parameters (especially for clients), try not to place a limit on the number of incoming parameters you'll parse.

 ## Wire Format